yvanwangl/koa-bodyparser-graphql/README.md

 Koa body-parser that supports the `application/graphql` MIME type.

 ## How does it work?
 `koa-bodyparser-graphql` checks the `Content-Type` header of the request.
-If the Content-Type is `application/graphql`, it will get the request info and pack it into normal body.
+If the Content-Type is `application/graphql`, `koa-bodyparser-graphql` will get the request info and pack it into normal body.

 Received request:
 ```graphql